Ergodic robust maximization of asymptotic growth with stochastic factor processes: Results

 \item We have the inequality

-for a constant $C > 0$, which only depends on the diameter of $D$. \end{enumerate} \end{lem} Now we have all the ingredients to define a worst case measure. \begin{thm}[Worst-case measure] For every compact set $K \subset E$ and every $(x,y) \in F$ there exists a measure $\widehat \P^K_{(x,y)}$ on $(\Omega,\F)$ which is a weak solution to the stochastic differential equation
+for a constant $C$ which only depends on the diameter of $D$. \end{enumerate} \end{lem} Now we have all the ingredients to define a worst case measure. \begin{thm}[Worst-case measure] For every compact set $K \subset E$ and every $(x,y) \in F$ there exists a measure $\widehat \P^K_{(x,y)}$ on $(\Omega,\F)$ which is the law of a weak solution to the stochastic differential equation